31 Temmuz 2014 Perşembe

 Live alone, even at a financial sacrifice.
 If you have a roommate, the whole college uproar will just start all over again.
 Get a one-room apartment, or simply a room in the home of a nice widow.
 Get to know her.
 She’s dying to tell somebody the story of her life, so listen.

 Have a radio for emergency news, but no TV.
 Read, read, read.
 When you don’t have to worry about passing exams on them, subjects you studied in school suddenly become interesting.
-Read my “desert island book,” the one I’d want with me if I were shipwrecked:
+Read my “desert island book,” the one I’d want with me if I were shipwrecked: The Prodigal Women by Nancy Hale, a novel published in 1942.
+Girls will love it, and boys will learn more about women from it than anything I know of.

 Stay chaste during your limbo year.
 Sex ruins reflection and self-knowledge; you’re so busy analyzing the other person that you never get around to analyzing yourself.